ywsa-dev/codecraftX/README.md

 # 🚀 CodeCraft X

 **CodeCraft X** is a lightweight, Visual Studio-style C++ IDE built with Electron.
-It includes a built-in **MinGW-w64 (g++)** compiler, so you can compile and run C++ code instantly — no separate compiler installation required!

-Whether you're a beginner learning C++ or an experienced developer looking for a fast, minimalist IDE, CodeCraft X provides a clean and efficient environment for writing, compiling, and running your C++ programs.
+It provides a clean and efficient environment for writing, compiling, and running your C++ programs.
+With a quick initial setup, you can compile and run C++ code instantly!

-(run:compiler.bat)
+(run: compiler.bat)

 ---